 Andrew Crisp, author of the report comments: “Schools need to consider if entrepreneurship is taught in its own right or integrated throughout a degree programme.
 They also should look at the sometimes differing needs of entrepreneurs and those students looking for more corporate roles.
 From an external perspective, it will be interesting to see what impact an increased number of graduates starting their own businesses will have on MBA rankings, where increases in postgraduate salaries play an important part.”

-The good news from the study is the indication that more women are interested in an MBA.
+The good news from the study is the indication that more women are interested in an MBA course.
 Women represented 42% of respondents – since the study started in 2009 the percentage of female respondents had not risen above 38% until this year and has been as low as 26%.
 As with an increased focus on entrepreneurship, the successful schools are going to be the ones that are smart about marketing to both male and female applicants and then meeting their study needs where they do differ.

 Google and LinkedIn were by far and away the most popular digital tools for applicants and their increased prominence provides a wonderful opportunity to business schools to segment and carefully target their marketing and recruitment efforts.
 Despite the advances in technology, however, human contact remains key in deciding if the applicant and school are compatible.
 The most impactful marketing for schools is to combine human contact and technology – with one to one meetings with school staff (37%) and school website (39%) seen as having the biggest impact.